 The silly season is upon us once again!
 To keep your payroll running smoothly these holidays, we’ve pulled together some answers to the most common questions we get at this time of year.

-This background information will help you understand what elements you need to consider when running your Christmas payroll.
+This background information will help you understand what elements to consider when running your Christmas holiday payroll.

 Our employees are taking time off.
-How do we pay for the holidays?
+Do we pay them like normal?

-Whatever your approach, ensure that the period of the pay matches the period the employee is being paid for.
-Don’t manually add four weeks of leave to a single weekly pay period or it will get taxed incorrectly!
+Whatever your approach, ensure that the pay period matches the period the employee is being paid for.
+Don’t manually add four weeks of leave to a single weekly pay period or it will get taxed incorrectly.

 In PayHero, the best approach for managing employee time off is to use our Leave Requests feature.

-While this special processing seems unnecessary and the Holidays Act Review has recommended it be removed, recent case law has confirmed it as still required.
+While this special processing seems unnecessary, and the Holidays Act Review has recommended it be removed, the recent Metropolitan Glass case has confirmed it is still required.

-PayHero has an in-built setting to easily handle this for you.
-Just use the Close Down setting in the draft pay to pay out their Holiday Pay and move their next leave anniversary.
+PayHero has a built-in setting to easily handle this for you.
+Simply use the Close Down setting in the Draft Pay to pay out their Holiday Pay and move their next leave anniversary.

-Note that you have to give employees 14 days' notice of a closedown period, so don’t wait until the last minute to tell your staff!
+Take note that you have to give employees 14 days' notice of a closedown period, so don’t wait until the last minute to tell your staff.

 Can I run multiple pays in advance?

-If you are actually paying the employees early (i.e. you’re paying for the next three pay periods now rather than sticking to your usual pay cycle) then this isn’t a problem.
-Just run and finalise the three pays now, all with the same pay date.
+Firstly, you can pay the employees early (i.e. you’re paying for the next three pay periods now, rather than sticking to your usual pay dates).
+Simply send and finalise the three pays now, all with the same pay date.

-If you’re wanting to generate the pays now, but pay them in the future, you could run and send the three pays in advance, using the actual future pay dates, and then just upload the bank file for each pay on the pay date (some banks also accept future dated bank files, allowing you to upload those now).
-Instead of using bank batch files, you can also take advantage of PayHero’s Pay Now feature.
-Note, however, that if you send pays in advance the payslips will get emailed to the employees as you finalise the pays, so they will be receiving their payslips in advance.
+As an alternative, if you want to generate the pays now but pay them in the future, you can run and send the three pays in advance using the actual future pay dates, then upload the bank file for each pay on the pay date (some banks also accept future dated bank files, allowing you to upload those now).
+Instead of using bank batch files, you can also take advantage of PayHero’s Pay Now options to quickly make your payments once the pay date rolls around.
+Take note that if you send pays in advance the payslips will be emailed to the employees as you finalise the pays, so they will receive their payslips in advance.

-This all works fine if your employees are paid the same amount from week to week.
-If you have waged employees and don’t know what their future pays will be, you’re probably better to do the pays when they fall due.
-Luckily it's so easy to run a pay in PayHero that it will only take you a few minutes!
+The options above work well if your employees are paid the same amount from week to week.
+However, if you have waged employees and don’t know what their future pays will be, it's better to run each pay normally.

-Or better yet, you could turn on Payroll AutoPilot® and let PayHero do the work for you.
-Payroll AutoPilot® will automatically send you an email when it's time to pay your team.
+Better yet, turn on Payroll AutoPilot® and let PayHero do the work for you.
+Payroll AutoPilot® will automatically email you when it's time to pay your team.
 All you need to do is review the details and send the pay, which you can do from any device without logging in.

 And what about the public holidays?

-Once you’ve created the pay you should download the Public Holiday Audit Report, which will show you how PayHero has worked out the public holiday for each employee (you should always run this when there are public holidays to review how employees’ entitlements have been calculated).
+Once you’ve created the pay, you should download the Public Holiday Audit Report, which will show you how PayHero has worked out the public holiday for each employee.

-For an overview of the different public holiday entitlements it’s definitely worth checking out our public holiday payroll guide if you haven’t already.
+For an overview of the different public holiday entitlements, it’s worth checking out our Guide to Public Holiday Payroll.

-My employee wants to cash up some of their holiday entitlement as well.
+My employee wants to cash up some of their holiday entitlement.
 How does this work?